-Most HVAC systems contain a condenser section that is set up outdoors and an evaporator section that is installed indoors.
-Residential condenser sections are mostly installed on the ground and are hooked up to ducts wherein commercial applications the condenser section is usually placed on rooftops and the evaporator section is placed indoors.
-Both commercial and residential outdoor units are susceptible to weather damage and vandalism.
-Residential units are also usually much smaller than commercial units but cannot be expanded, if more cooling is needed the unit must be replaced.
-Companies that install HVAC equipment usually include both commercial and residential installs and have a product line card where they sell HVAC units from several different brands.
+HVAC systems usually contain an outdoor condenser section along with an indoor evaporator section.
+In a residential installation, condenser sections are mostly located on the ground and duct connected.
+Alternatively, in commercial applications the condenser section is usually placed on rooftops while the evaporator section is placed indoors.
+Both commercial and residential outdoor units can be susceptible to weather damage and vandalism.
+Residential units are also usually much smaller than commercial units but cannot be expanded.
+If more cooling capacity is needed, the unit must be replaced with a new unit.
+Companies that install HVAC equipment usually include both commercial and residential installs.
+Installers have a product line card where they sell HVAC units from several different brands.

 The United CoolAir Way

 United CoolAir produces light commercial HVAC units from 1 to 100-ton capacities in both packaged and splittable variations.
-These units are mostly installed completely indoors and come in both horizontal and vertical configurations.
-The product line even includes ceiling mounted air conditioning units.
+The installation of packaged units containing the evaporator and condenser are completely indoors; and come in horizontal as well as vertical configurations.
+The product line even includes ceiling mounted horizontal air conditioning units.
 With air-cooled, water-cooled and chilled water solutions, retrofitting is made much easier than their competitors.
-United CoolAir units are created in modular sections that fit through a standard doorway and use Quick Connect refrigerant fittings so that the units never lose their original factory charge.
+The modular section design of United CoolAir insure they will fit through a standard doorway.
+Quick Connect refrigerant fittings so that the units never lose their original factory charge.
 With a distributor base that encompasses the entire USA and Canada, there is always an all-indoor solution near you.